 This summer, rise early and work in teams to improve a school or community center, repair housing for a low-income family, run a summer camp for local children, and become immersed in the life of your host community.
 Choose a 2, 3, or 4 week-long project where you work alongside local people, learn new skills, and build friendships across cultural and language boundaries.
 Contribute to the common good at the local level and take an essential step toward the goal of creating a better world.

 – Teddy Hurst, New Canaan High School, New Canaan, CT

-Late afternoons and evenings are for relaxing and exploring.
-On weekend trips from our host villages we explore the cultural richness and scenic beauty of the region in which we are based.
-Students learn to surf the smooth Pacific swell in Costa Rica, dance and drum at a local chief’s birthday in Ghana, ride horseback across the Andean altiplano, visit a floating village in Vietnam’s Ha Long Bay, or see big game up close on safari in Tanzania.
+On weekends, take overnight trips from your host community to explore the cultural richness and scenic beauty of the region in which you are based.
+Learn to surf the smooth Pacific swell in Costa Rica, dance and drum at a local chief’s birthday in Ghana, ride horseback across the Andean altiplano, snorkel with sea lions in the Galapagos Islands, visit a floating village in Vietnam’s Ha Long Bay, or see big game up close on safari in Tanzania.

 To succeed on a Putney Community Service project, you must be willing to work hard, have a sensitivity toward others, and have the ability to live simply.
 Upon successful completion of the program, participants receive a certificate from Putney recognizing between 30 – 100 hours of community service work, depending on the length of the project.